Maniadarsh/Google_NLP/README.md

 Specific modules such as tweepy were imported for that.
 The output for twitter API can be seen in the wiki page.

 USER STORIES:
-Find negative and positive trends
+Find negative and positive trends.

+Trends imply that for a new product released in the market, product owners can see how well is the reception for their product, this is one of the many use cases.

 USERS:
 Analysts,